 The individually designed Ph.D.
-Training Plan is a coherent set of four graded courses and an associated a written rationale that, when completed, will ensure that the student develops the particular, advanced methodological skills (broadly defined) or knowledge necessary to undertake their planned dissertation.
-Ph.D.
-Training Plans can include either four courses that together demonstrate methodological specialization (e.g., four courses in advanced quantitative methods) or a set of four courses that together provide a student with the specialized skills or knowledge necessary for your proposed research.
+Training Plan is a coherent set of four graded courses that develop advanced methodological skills (broadly defined) or knowledge necessary to complete the dissertation.
+Training plans can include four courses that demonstrate methodological specialization (e.g., four courses in advanced quantitative methods) or a set of courses that provide you with skills or knowledge necessary for your proposed research.
 You will develop your training plan in consultation with your advisor and it may include already completed courses.
 Courses in your plan are frequently outside of the sociology department.
 Some examples include courses in:

-Students should earn a minimum grade of 3.0 in all courses included in their Training Plan, and should maintain a 3.5 GPA in these courses.
+You should earn a minimum grade of 3.0 in all courses included in their Training Plan and maintain a 3.5 cumulative GPA in these courses.

 Students who complete a Ph.D.
 Training plan that consists of coherent set of four CSSS courses and who have enrolled in at least one quarter of CSSS 590 (Weekly Seminar) may request a letter of completion from CSSS.